kritoke/iplookup/README.md

 # iplookup

-A command-line tool written in Go to look up country, city, and organization (ASN) information for an IP address using MaxMind GeoLite2 databases.
+A command-line tool written in Go to look up country, city, and organization (ASN) information for an IP address or hostname using MaxMind GeoLite2 databases.

+Hostnames are resolved with `LookupNetIP`.
+The first address is used, and the result is shown as `IP (hostname)`.

 ## Prerequisites

-- Go 1.20+ (or compatible version)
+- Go 1.27+
 - MaxMind GeoLite2 database files:
   - `GeoLite2-Country.mmdb`
   - `GeoLite2-City.mmdb`
   - `GeoLite2-ASN.mmdb`

+If the databases are missing, run `iplookup update`.

 ## Configuration

-Create or update `config.kdl` in the root directory:
+Create or update `config.kdl` in the working directory.
+A default file is created on first run if it does not exist:

 ```kdl
 maxmind {